You Can’t Solve Churn When You Are Asking The Wrong Questions

 I have developed a simple process that I use with my clients to clarify precisely why their successful customers stay.
 It’s a process you can follow, and I’ll provide a brief overview here.
 For those who are interested in doing this in your own company, I have posted my detailed, step-by-step guide including templates and forms for you to use.
 You can access it here.

 The purpose of the Success Analysis is to answer the key question: Why do customers stay?
 This process will help you identify your most successful customers, conduct effective interviews, and create your Customer Bullseye.

 Step 1.
 Identify your most successful customers.

 The first step is to select the right customers to interview.
 The goal is to interview at least 5 customers, so you probably should identify at least 10 in order to account for the possibility that some customers may not be available.
 When you have your list, reach out to the customers to try to get at least five interviews scheduled.
-If you need help, you can use my simple email script (available here).

 Identifying your happiest customers may seem like a simple matter.
 However, it is important to understand there is a difference between a successful customer and one that is “happy” or says nice things about you.
 Successful customers are those that have achieved significant results of the kind your solution promises, and are able to speak to how those results were achieved.